 Tim Saunders, WDBJ7 Anchor.

-Tim is a two-time Emmy award winning reporter who joined WDBJ7 in July 2006.
-He has covered the Lynchburg/Bedford area since 2008 and also follows transportation issues for the station.
 During his tenure at WDBJ7, Tim has broken several major stories.
 With help from local sources, he was the first reporter to uncover a search for the missing Lyon Sisters on Taylor's Mountain in September 2014.
 He was also the first to report on the planned closing of Sweet Briar College; a story which ended up making national headlines.
 Tim continued to follow the issue for several months, until a mediated court settlement allowed the school to remain open.
 His continuing coverage of the Sweet Briar saga won an Edward R. Murrow award from the Radio Television Digital News Association in 2016.

 Prior to joining WDBJ7, Tim spent three years at WHSV-TV in Harrisonburg, VA, where he worked as a reporter and weekend anchor.
 Tim's work in Harrisonburg earned several statewide honors, including an award for continuing coverage of a Shenandoah Valley landfill controversy from the Virginia Associated Press, as well as an award for comprehensive coverage of Virginia agriculture from the Virginia Farm Bureau Federation.